jai01019/Employee_management_system/README.md

 │   │── index.js
 │── package.json
 │── README.md

-Installation & Setup
+4️⃣ 📥 Installation & Setup

-1. Clone the Repository
+4.1 🔹 Clone the Repository
 git clone https://github.com/your-repo/employee-management-system.git
 cd employee-management-system

-2. Install Dependencies
+4.2 🔹 Install Dependencies
 npm install

-3. Start the Application
+4.3 🔹 Start the Application
 npm run dev

-Usage
+5️⃣ 🔑 Usage

-Admin Login
+5.1 Admin Login

-Email: admin@me.com
+📧 Email: admin@me.com

-Password: 123
+🔑 Password: 123

-The admin can create and manage tasks.
+✔️ The admin can create and manage tasks.

-Employee Login
+5.2 Employee Login

-Email: e@e.com (or any other employee email in localStorage.js)
+📧 Email: e@e.com (or any other employee email in localStorage.js) 🔑 Password: 123

-Password: 123

-Employees can see their assigned tasks.
+✔️ Employees can see their assigned tasks.

-Technologies Used
+6️⃣ 🛠️ Technologies Used
+6.1 🔹 Frontend
+React.js (for UI development)

-Frontend: React.js, Tailwind CSS
+Tailwind CSS (for styling)

-Backend: Node.js, Express.js (if extended to a full-stack system)
+6.2 🔹 Backend (if extended to a full-stack system) Node.js & Express.js (server-side)
+6.3 🔹 Database

-Database: LocalStorage (Can be replaced with MongoDB)
+LocalStorage (Can be replaced with MongoDB)
+6.4 🔹 State Management

-State Management: React Context API
+React Context API